bvellacott/salesforce-build/README.md

 ## usage

 First of all, to enable deployment to an org, you should provide the credentials to an org.
 Do this by creating a file called 'sfCredentials.json' in the the root directory of this build project.

-See the sfCredentials.json documentation further along this readme.
+**i.e.**
+´´´js
+{
+  "username": "user@fakedomain.com",
+  "password": "password123",
+  "securityToken": "sdfsdlksfo83p02ks"
+}
+´´´

 The usage scipts have been entered into your package.json file under the variable 'scripts'.